PiSupply/PaPiRus/README.md

 PaPiRusTextPos will take in to account \n as a line break (or multiple line breaks) Meaning text will be aligned to the X position given, it will not return to x=0 for the start of the next line.

+When using the PapirusTextPos, in either mode, setting the "partial_updates" property to True will cause partial updates to be done, meaning only the section of the PaPiRus screen that has been changed will be updated.
+These can be vastly quicker than a full update for each piece of text.

+If not using the "partial_updates" property, calling "WriteAll(True)" will do the same thing on a one off basis.

 # Command Line

 ```bash